-SCDS actively seeks to increase the breadth of diversity and inclusion in our entire community: the gifted children at the center of a dynamic learning process, their families, and our faculty, staff, and board of trustees.
+SCDS actively seeks to increase the breadth of racial and socioeconomic diversity and inclusion in our entire community: the gifted children at the center of a dynamic learning process, their families, and our faculty, staff, and board of trustees.
 In order to create a more diverse, equitable, and inclusive community at Seattle Country Day School, we have incorporated DEI into all our work, from strategic planning, to curriculum, to parent programs.
 You can find the board of trustees’ full statement on diversity here, or after the DEI-related program highlights listed below.

 - OUR STRATEGIC PLAN: SCDS NEXT

-With a planning process begun in 2019, and with the assistance of two expert consultants, SCDS is implementing a multi-year strategic plan.
-This plan, called SCDS Next, focuses on two interconnected priorities: retaining and attracting excellent faculty and increasing the diversity and inclusivity of our community (including the student body).
+With a planning process begun in 2019, SCDS is implementing a multi-year strategic plan.
+This plan, called SCDS Next, focuses on two interconnected priorities: retaining and attracting excellent faculty, especially faculty of color, and increasing the racial and socioeconomic diversity and inclusivity of our school.

-The Synapse program, for grades K–8, combines concepts related to social and emotional learning (SEL) and diversity, equity, and inclusion concepts.
-Synapse educates children in four foundational SEL ideas, ones inextricably linked to DEI: self-knowledge or self-awareness, social relationships, celebration of self-identity and others’ identities, and social awareness.
+The Synapse program, for grades K–8, combines concepts related to social and emotional learning (SEL) and diversity, equity, and inclusion (DEI).
+Synapse educates children in four foundational SEL ideas: self-knowledge or self-awareness, social relationships, celebration of self-identity and others’ identities, and social awareness.
 Read more about Synapse, here.